Noticing Empath Characteristics

 Like advising your, then, husband to tell his military command that he still had not passed his nursing license exam, and was working as a nurse at the Naval Hospital.

-I, now, give employment advice for a living.
+I used to give employment advice for a living.
 Go figure!

 12. Empaths are easily distracted.